midzer/beerbase/content/breweries/standing-stone-brewing-company/standing-stone-saison.md

 srm: 0
 upc: 0
 ---
-A Belgian seasonal" ale brewed during winter for the spring and summer months.
+A Belgian \seasonal\" ale brewed during winter for the spring and summer months.
 This is a crisp